yasmineBouslimani/astrogame/README.md

 During the Wild Code School Hackaton of December 2019, coders were challenge to build a web application around space subject, and NASA free and open data.

-As part as the challenge, we experimenting NASA Open API - https://api.nasa.gov/
+As part of the challenge, we experimenting NASA Open API - https://api.nasa.gov/

 Space inspired us collaboration, creativity and challenge :